 We try wherever possible to support pupils with learning difficulties through our regular whole-school systems.
 We aim to meet as many pupils’ needs, SEND or otherwise, through ‘Quality First Teaching’, through the implantation of personalisation and Assessment for Learning Principles.
 Examples of this include:

-- External sources of support can also be accessed where necessary.
-These can include school-to-school support through Chapel Road School; Educational Psychologists; Solution-focussed approaches; support through the Short Stay School for Norfolk
+o External sources of support can also be accessed where necessary.
+These can include school-to-school support through Chapel Green School; Educational Psychologists; Solution-focussed approaches; support through the Short Stay School for Norfolk

 Other, more specialised provision for children with SEND includes:

 • Specified individual support